Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Methodology

 \subsection{Mock Generation}

-Throughout this work, we adopt the fiducial cosmology in Eq.~\eqref{fidCP} as the tension-free baseline and generate DESI-like BAO, Planck-like CMB, and Pantheon$+$-like SNe mock observables in a fully consistent manner.
-The emphasis is on reproducing the statistical properties and covariance structure of the surveys rather than software-specific implementation details.
+Starting from the fiducial cosmology in Eq.~\eqref{fidCP}, we construct the baseline mock observables used throughout the analysis.
+The goal is to reproduce the statistical properties and covariance structure of the surveys, rather than to emphasize software-specific implementation details.
 For the BAO sector, we compute the distance ratios $D_M(z)/r_d$ and $D_H(z)/r_d$ at the effective redshifts of the DESI tracers, using covariance matrices matched to DESI DR2.
-For the CMB distance prior, we construct the compressed vector $\{R,\ell_A,\omega_b\}$ with means and covariances calibrated to Planck-2018–like constraints, where $R$ is the CMB shift parameter and $\ell_A$ the acoustic angular scale.
-The SNe sector uses a Pantheon$+$-like Hubble-diagram dataset with full statistical and systematic covariance, with $M$ marginalized as s standard nuisance parameter and optional redshift-dependent tilts $\Delta M(z)$ included in tension-injection tests.
+For the CMB distance prior, we construct the compressed vector $\{R,\ell_A,\omega_b\}$ with means and covariances calibrated to Planck-2018--like constraints, where $R$ is the CMB shift parameter and $\ell_A$ the acoustic angular scale.
+The SNe sector uses a Pantheon$+$-like Hubble-diagram dataset with full statistical and systematic covariance, with $M$ marginalized as a standard nuisance parameter and optional redshift-dependent tilts $\Delta M(z)$ included in tension-injection tests.

 Mock data vectors are drawn from multivariate normal distributions,